GlenCThomas/IntroToProg_DataAnalysis/README.md

 These Jupyter notebooks provide a self-study introduction to computing with Python.
 They have been developed for the computing course in Part IA (Michaelmas Term) of the Engineering Tripos at University of Cambridge.
-This is a first computing course for undergraduate students.
+This is a first computing course for undergraduate students, and has been modified for use by Lancing College by GC Thomas.

 The notebooks can be freely used, shared and modified.
 See the copyright and license notice below.